IAmKSquared/onenotemcp/ReadMe.md

 ## Connecting to an MCP Client

-You can connect this server to any MCP-compatible client, such as Claude Desktop or Cursor.
+You can connect this server to any MCP-compatible client, such as Claude Desktop.

 **Example for Claude Desktop or Cursor:**